 Then congratulations, you are a prime target of these places and they know how to exploit your situation and emotions by simply targeting the type of person you are as well as the situation you’re in and promising that “they” offer the solution to the your problems!

 And there’s a lot of ways they do this.
 One is that they try and capture you with promises of grandeur (aka money).
-Here’s some strategies they use which you can spot to know if you’re about to be scammed or not.
+Here’s some strategies to spot online scams.

 Most of the time though, these places are simply made by individuals that are affiliates for bigger, “scammier” companies out there and these affiliates go out, make fake websites and attempt to lure you into them.